sayarkarmakar/sayarkarmakar.github.io/index.md

 Feb 2023: Our [Paper](https://arxiv.org/abs/2112.08601) is now accepted at Financial Innvoation.
 This is my first work with a graduate student and Kejin's second publication on this with me.
 Congrats Kejin and thank you!

 Jan 2023: We got a revision request for a paper titled 'Is Real Interest Rate a Monetary Phenomenon in Advanced Economies?
 Time-Varying Evidence from Over 700 Years of Data.'
-Co-authors Vasilios Plakandaras, Rangan Gupta, Mark Wohar, Sayar Karmakar.
+Co-authors Vasilios Plakandaras, Rangan Gupta, Mark Wohar.
 Revision requested from Research in International Business and Finance.

 Jan 2023: Our [Paper](https://sayarkarmakar.github.io/publications/countingarch.pd) received a revision request from Resources Policy.